stefvw93/tover-template/readme.md

 % npm run setup
 ```

-This will prompt some questions to create an initial project setup.
+This will prompt some questions to create an initial project setup, and installs dependencies.

 ### Run